Utility Functions

 In the below example, we're looping through results from a Query All Records statement, and outputting a specific value from each item to the new Debug Log.

-And the result is available in the new Debug Log tab of the Debugger when we run.
+And the result is available in the new Debug Log section of the debugger

 A precondition is a statement that says "this condition must evaluate as true, or we halt execution and return an error message."